egbertYeah/yolov5s_bdd100k_trt/README.md

 The Pytorch implementation is [ultralytics/yolov5](https://github.com/ultralytics/yolov5).

-this reposity is introduced from [tensorrtx/yolov5@1.0](https://github.com/wang-xinyu/tensorrtx/tree/yolov5-v1.0) and suitable for [yolov5-bdd100k](https://github.com/williamhyin/yolov5s_bdd100k)
+this repository is introduced from [tensorrtx/yolov5@1.0](https://github.com/wang-xinyu/tensorrtx/tree/yolov5-v1.0) and suitable for [yolov5-bdd100k](https://github.com/williamhyin/yolov5s_bdd100k)

 ## How to Run